elqal3awii/WebSecurity-Academy-with-Python/Business logic vulnerabilities/Flawed enforcement of business rules/README.md

 # Hack Steps

 1. Fetch the login page
-2. Extract csrf token and session cookie
+2. Extract the csrf token and session cookie
 3. Login as wiener
 4. Add the leather jacket to the cart
 5. Fetch wiener's cart
-6. Extract csrf token needed for applying coupons and placing order
+6. Extract the csrf token needed for applying coupons and placing order
 7. Apply the coupons one after another repeatedly for a few times
 8. Place order
 9. Confirm order